rafaelcalcada/rvx/tests/spi_manager/README.md

    - Reset the board to start execution
    - Monitor the serial output

-A successful test run will display: `Passed all SPI Manager HAL unit tests`
+A successful test run ends with the message: `Passed all RVX HAL unit tests for the SPI Manager`.